Invite others to collaborate in Keynote on iPad

 You can invite others to work with you on a presentation in real time by sending them a link to it.
 Everyone working on the presentation can see changes as they’re made.

-By default, only the people you invite to collaborate on the presentation can access and make changes to it.
-You can also change permissions to allow:
+By default, only the people you invite to collaborate on the presentation and who sign in using an Apple ID can access and make changes to it.
+You can instead allow access to anyone who has the link to the presentation, or allow people to view but not edit the presentation.

 Invite people to collaborate

-To invite others to collaborate on a presentation, you must first store the presentation in iCloud.
-Make sure that you’re signed in with your Apple ID and that Keynote is set up to use iCloud Drive.
+To invite others to collaborate on a presentation, make sure that you’re signed in with your Apple ID, you’ve set up Keynote to use iCloud Drive, and the presentation you want to share is stored in iCloud Drive.

 Do one of the following:

-If the presentation is open: Tap .
+If the presentation is open: Tap in the toolbar.
 If you don’t see the button, tap at the top of the screen, then tap .

-Can make changes: People can edit and print the shared presentation.
+Can make changes: People can edit the shared presentation.

-View only: People can view and print the shared presentation but not edit it.
+View only: People can view the shared presentation but not edit it.

-If you set access to “People you invite” (in the previous step), you can change an individual’s settings after you share the presentation.
+Note: If you set access to “Only invited people” (in the previous step), you can change individual permission settings after you share it.

-If you have iOS 15 or later installed, and you don’t want all participants to be able to invite others, turn off “Anyone can add more people”.
+If you don’t want all participants to be able to invite others, turn off “Allow others to invite.”

-Important: Make sure you don’t edit or delete the link in your message.
+Important: Make sure not to edit or delete the link in your message.

 Important: The link to the presentation that’s created when you tap Share includes the presentation’s title.
-If the title or content of the presentation is confidential, make sure you ask recipients not to forward the link to anyone else.
+If the title or content of the presentation is confidential, be sure to ask recipients not to forward the link to anyone else.

-When you send the invitation, a tick appears on the Collaborate button to indicate you’ve shared the presentation.
+When you send the invitation, a checkmark appears on the Collaboration button to indicate you’ve shared the presentation.

 Invite more people